Mediation is a sensible option for commercial disputes.

 Mediated Federal Court of Australia proceedings between investors and a leading Australian retail bank in relation to a multi-million dollar claim arising from recommendations to invest in complex structured financial products.

 Mediated District Court of NSW proceedings between medical services practice & retail bank in relation to alleged cheques frauds by former business manager.

 Mediated pre-action dispute between professional indemnity insurers and an insurance premium funder of an architectural business in external administration.

 Dominique Hogan-Doran SC has extensive experience acting as a mediator and as counsel in complex commercial, banking, financial services & estate mediations.

-Dominique has been recognised by Doyle's Guide in 2016 and again in 2017 as a Leading Commercial Litigation and Dispute Resolution Senior Counsel and was the Lawyers Weekly 2016 Barrister of the Year.
+She has been recognised by Doyle's Guide (2016, 2017) as a Leading Commercial Litigation and Dispute Resolution Senior Counsel and was the Lawyers Weekly 2016 Barrister of the Year.

 Australian Franchising Code of Conduct Mediators List

 National Broadband Network Arbitral Panel

 Essential Services Commission of South Australia Arbitral Panel